-Wetlands describe what are most commonly known as marshes, bogs, swamps, or shallow ponds.
+Wetlands describe what are most known as marshes, bogs, swamps, or shallow ponds.
 The State uses a more legal definition (25 PA Code, Chapter 105): "Those areas that are inundated or saturated by surface or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions."

 There are a variety of benefits derived from wetlands.
 First, they buffer the surges of water after rainfall, which often minimizes flooding.
-Also, they have a number of natural waters' purifying characteristics.
+Also, they have several natural water purifying characteristics.
 Wetlands may also provide groundwater recharge/discharge, sediment/shoreline stabilization, and endangered species habitat.

-Finally, wetlands are valuable for their beauty, wildlife habitat and recreational value as well as the opportunities they provide for environmental studies.
+Finally, wetlands are valuable for their beauty, wildlife habitat, and recreational value as well as the opportunities they provide for environmental studies.

-Due to the importance of wetlands, a number of laws have been developed to ensure the preservation of them.
-25 PA Code, Chapter 105 particularly, outlines a number of laws pertaining to wetlands.
+Due to the importance of wetlands, several laws have been developed to ensure the preservation of them.
+Title 25 PA Code, Chapter 105 particularly, outlines several laws pertaining to wetlands.